solodev/cloud-documentation/src/infrastructure/cdn/CDN Overview/Behaviors/Add CDN Behavior/index.md

 # Add CDN Behavior

-Adding a CDN Behavior in Solodev Cloud is a simple process, and can be completed in minutes.
+Adding a CDN Behavior in Solodev Cloud is a simple process and can be completed in minutes.

 <img src="../../../../../images/addcdnbehavior.jpg" alt="addcdnbehavior" style="width: 35%; display: block"></a>